 Notes.
-Xcode is a broad suite for software development on OS X. For the installation of cgx, however, only the so called "Command Line Tools" (CLTs) of Xcode are required (installation of Xcode requires 5 GB, whereas the installation of the CLTs requires only ca. 300 MB).
-Amongst others, the CLTs include the already aforementioned version 5.1 of the modified GCC.
-The CLTs provide commands like "make", whereas the latter is required to build executables from source.
+Xcode is a broad suite for software development on OS X. For the installation of cgx, however, only the aforementioned CLTs of Xcode are required (installation of Xcode requires 5 GB, the installation of the CLTs only ca. 300 MB).
+Among others, the CLTs include the aforementioned modified GCC.

 Alternatively to Xcode, only the CLTs may be installed.
-The installation of the CLTs, however, is not subject of the present installation instructions.
+The separate installation of the CLTs, however, is not subject of the present installation instructions.
 Link for download of the CLTs: